gilmoreorless/postcss-gradient-transparency-fix/README.md

 ### `transparent` only

 Only values of the keyword `transparent` will be altered.
 Any other transparent colours, including `rgba(0, 0, 0, 0)`, will be left unchanged as they could be specifically intended as those values.
-Browsers that do not support premultiplied alpha (see the list above) will still show different results.

 ### Define stop positions